daos-stack/daos-azure/docs/infrastructure.md

 ### Infrastructure Resources

-When deploying DAOS servers and clients using the scripts in this repo it is assumed that you have deployed an existing set of *infrastructure* resources.
+When deploying DAOS servers and clients using the scripts in this repo it is assumed that you have already deployed an existing set of *infrastructure* resources.

 The Bicep templates for DAOS servers and clients only define a Virtual Machine Scale Set for the VMs.
 Other necessary resources such as VNets, Subnets,